M.P.H. Health Policy & Management

 - Illustrate the ability to apply a “systems thinking” approach to solving public health problems associated with organizations.

-- Interpret trends in resource allocation on communities, with an emphasis in rural and underserved areas.
+- Interpret trends in resource allocation on communities.

 - Conduct and interpret relevant policy‐based research using appropriate research designs and analytic techniques.

 - Communicate health policy and management principles and concepts to lay and professional audiences through both oral and written communication.